 This is a hugely important area, especially for responsible dog breeders.
 Much research is ongoing looking for genetic markers that can predict whether a dog carries a certain hereditary disease or not.
 As more health problems acquire a genetic label, this allows for breeders to only use parents that won’t pass disease onto their pups.

-Taken to its ultimate end, DNA health testing and responsible breeding using only healthy parents could eliminate certain heart-breaking conditions within a few generations.
+Taken to its ultimate end, DNA health testing and responsible breeding using only healthy parents could eliminate certain heart-breaking conditions such as bone cancer within a few generations.
 This has to be worth doing, which is why genome research (see below) is so important.

 This is active research into the genome (genetic makeup) of every single dog breed.
 When owners donate their dog’s DNA to research organizations, it furthers research into the mutations on DNA that code for health problems.